bitwarden/help/_articles/organizations/admin-reset.md

 {% image /organizations/pwreset-enroll.png Enroll in Password Reset %}

 Hover over the Organization you wish to enroll in Password Reset for, select the {% icon fa-cog %} gear dropdown, and choose **Enroll in Password Reset**.
-When you're enrolled in Password Reset, the Organization listing will display a {% icon fa-key %} key icon.
+When you're enrolled in Password Reset, the Organization listing will display a {% icon fa-key %} key icon. `Something something about being enrolled in multiple orgs.`

+### Withdraw Enrollment

+Once enrolled, you can **Withdraw** from Password Reset from the same dropdown used to enroll:

+{% image /organizations/pwreset-withdraw.png Withdraw from Password Reset %}

+Manually changing your Master Password or Rotating your Encryption Key `anything else to mention?` **will not** withdraw you from Admin Password Reset.

+## Reset a Master Password

-{% callout warning %}
+{% callout info %}
-a lil' ditty about being enrolled in multiple Organizations!
+You must be a [Owner, Admin, or permitted Custom user](#permissions) to reset a password.
 {% endcallout %}

-## Reset a Password

 To reset a Master Password for a member of your Enterprise Organization: